Columbia University/New York State Psychiatric Institute - Anxiety Disorders Clinic (PTSD-Research and Treatment Program)

 Estimated hours/week of group supervision: 1.5

-Estimated hours/week of didactics: 2-3
+Estimated hours/week of didactics: 2-3, depending on availability and interest

 The PTSD Research and Treatment Program is housed within the Anxiety Disorders Clinic (ADC) at Columbia University/New York State Psychiatric Institute, and directed by Dr. Yuval Neria.
-Our program maintains several active protocols, including an NIMH-funded brain imaging study, and the NYP Military Family Wellness Center (MFWC), a treatment and research center that offers mental health services to US veterans and their families.
+Our program maintains several active protocols, including an NIMH-funded brain imaging study and the NYP Military Family Wellness Center (MFWC), a treatment and research center that offers mental health services to US veterans and their families.
 Our mission is to improve the lives of people exposed to trauma via translational research and innovative treatments.
 We are a research clinic, which means that our patients receive assessment and treatment as part of our research studies.

 The externship will provide extensive experience in the assessment and treatment of PTSD, as well experience in the assessment and treatment of other mood disorders, such as other anxiety disorders and depression.
 The extern will conduct assessments with patients seeking entrance into our research and treatment programs, as well as individual psychotherapy with veterans and family members seeking treatment within the MFWC.
 Group therapy, telemedicine, and other delivery modalities may be offered depending on availability and interest.